Exports one or more audio files in any format that Audacity supports from the whole project or the current selection:

 Cancelling the export process

-You may abort the export process without writing the file by pressingin the Export Audio / Export Selected Audio dialog, or in the Advanced Mixing Options or Metadata Editor dialogs (if those dialogs appear).
-If you Cancel in any dialog, any changes you made to the "Save in:" directory or file type will not be preserved for next time you export.
+You may abort the export process without writing the file by pressing thebutton in the Export Audio dialog.
+If you Cancel, any changes you made to the "Save in:" directory or file type will not be preserved for next time you export.

 Export progress dialog

-Clicking either theor button will halt the export where it is now, leaving the partially exported file in place.
+- button will halt the export where it is now, leaving the partially exported file in place,